 Now, fans of brave Saint Saturn from the beginning know that, despite the whole bS2 project being centered around the story of the USS Gloria, not every song of each album was directly about the story.
 So Far From Home had very little to actually do with the story, while The Light of Things Hoped For contained several story-related songs, such as "The Sun Also Rises" and the tear-jerking "Daylight."
 Anti-Meridian doesn't feature as much of the storyline as anticipated, but there are several tracks that do.
 "Here Is The News" acts as a newscast talking about the coming return of the crew, while in "Hero's Homecoming," Dennis sings about the illustrious ticker tape parade and huge crowds that gather to honor the guys when they return.
 And in the vein of "Mercury" and "Gemini" from The Light..., we hear from Reese and Dennis in the tracks "Ammodramus" and "Aegolius," respectively.
 Reese talks about the return and about how the crew's lieutenant, Keith Hoerig, sacrificed his life to save the mission, and Dennis gives some advice to the next generation of astronauts.
 The rest of the tracks just help create the feel and emotion that the guys were going for.
 The album ends with a "feel and emotion" song, and brings with it the possible best ending they could have had.
 "Invictus" is just a straight-up "I'm broken, but I'm broken for You" song, and it's also almost as teary as the aforementioned "Daylight."

 Altogether, Anti-Meridian ends up being another beautiful piece of work from our beloved astro-rockers.
-Admittedly, I was a little let down, as I had expected pure brilliance.
-Though the album is gorgeous in many ways, there were a couple letdowns.
+But although the album is gorgeous in many ways, there were a couple letdowns.
 "Underground" felt a little empty at times, and "Fortress of Solitude," albeit a good song, took a little while to get into.
 Aside from those small details, the only other bad thing is the amount of silence on the hidden track (approximately twelve minute's worth).

 But then again, when we find out what that silence builds up to, it's almost worth it.
 The last 30 seconds are a little snippet of Dennis talking about the possibility of the boys going back up into space for another mission, possibly pointing to the idea of another bS2 release in the future.
 Who knows?
 All I know is that it's really exciting to think that, after all these years of "knowing" that Anti-Meridian would be the final release from this amazing foursome, there just might be more to come from them.
 Hopefully we won't have to wait too long to find out.
 As for the USS Gloria and its Saturn mission, I think I can safely say that it's been an exciting ride, and one of the best concepts in the history of Christian music.
 Head over to their online store, and make sure to pick up Anti-Meridian, as well as their first two albums if you don't already have them.- Review date: 9/22/08, written by Scott Fryberger